vinodhj/graphql-gateway-microservices/README.md

   It leverages [graphql-tools](https://www.graphql-tools.com/) to manually stitch schemas together as part of a GraphQL federation setup.

 - **Caching Strategies**:
-  Uses settings such as `schemaCacheTtl` and Service executor timeouts for performance improvements.
+  Uses settings such as `schemaCacheTtl` and service executor timeouts for performance improvements.

 - **Optimization**:
   Integrates DataLoader for batching and deduplication